-Developing a WordPress website on a staging environment is an excellent idea for building and testing changes without affecting the live website.
+Creating a WordPress staging website is an excellent idea for testing changes without affecting the live website.

 If you are an agency or an individual developer, a WordPress staging environment is a great way to accelerate the development workflow and to deliver mockups to your clients before the deadlines.
 Once everything’s in place and clients approve the designs, you can push everything to live a website with a click of a button.

 Now that you’re convinced that you want to develop your site on a staging environment, let’s dive into how you can deploy one.

 There are a few ways to create a WordPress staging site.
-For example, you can opt for a WordPress staging plugin like “WP Staging”, or look for a managed WordPress hosting solution that provides 1-Click staging hosting to build an entire site before taking it live.
+For example, you can opt for a WordPress staging plugin like “WP Staging”, BlogVault or look for a managed WordPress hosting with staging to build an entire site before taking it live.

 In this guide, I’ll discuss both these ways of setting up a staging environment.

 - What is WordPress Staging Environment?

 - How Can You Build WordPress Staging Sites?

 - Extend the Cloning Feature